ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 The aim of the Defender in this field is to facilitate the free movement of workers across European Union.
 EU citizens have the right to move freely to another member state in order to work there and they have the right to be treated equally as nationals of that state.
 Free movement of workers is guaranteed in founding treaties – in the Treaty on the Functioning of the European Union and is further specified in subsequent legal acts.
 EU citizens and their family members enjoy the right of equal treatment as regards access to employment, conditions of employment and work, in particular with regard to remuneration, dismissal, and tax and social advantages.
 The Defender acts as a contact point for people who face problems in above specified areas.
 The Defender can also deal with cases submitted by persons who are not Union workers (person with income from other sources than employment, students, etc.), even if they don’t enjoy the right of equal treatment in all cases.

-More information on how the Defender may assist you is available here.
+More information on how the Defender may assist you is available in our leaflet Citizens of the European Union.

 Collection of opinions of the Defender on the topic Citizenship of the European Union.